Block your e-identification

-- Contact the Swedish Tax Agency - Skatteverket to make sure that no one has changed your residential address in the population register.
+- Contact the Swedish Tax Agency - Skatteverket External link. to make sure that no one has changed your residential address in the population register.

 - Make a list of all the services you use with your e-identification and inactivate the accounts.